Complexity one varieties are cluster type: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Joaquín Moraga and Burt Totaro for valuable comments and discussions The first author is partially supported by NSF grant DMS-2136090.
+The authors would like to thank J\'{a}nos Koll\'{a}r, Joaquín Moraga and Burt Totaro for valuable comments and discussions.
+The first author is partially supported by NSF grant DMS-2136090.
 Part of this project was done during the participation of the first and second authors in the \href{https://aimath.org/pastworkshops/higherdimlogcy.html}{``Higher-dimensional log Calabi-Yau pairs''} workshop at the American Institute of Mathematics.